nasqueron/rabbitmq-tcl/README.md

 It exposes the C functions allowing to interact with a RabbitMQ server in TCL.

-Work in progress, not yeat ready for production.
+Work in progress, not yet ready for production or a for a technical preview.

 ## User starting guide